Catdontpat/Catdontpat/README.md

 - 💞️ I’m looking to collaborate on anything

-- 📫 How to reach me: Cattu#0001 on Discord or @Catnopat on twitter
+- 📫 How to reach me: Cattu on Discord or @Catnopat on twitter